theshobhitsingh/ConcurrentCacheProxy/README.md

 ## Overview

-This project implements a multi-threaded HTTP proxy server in C, which supports caching of responses to optimize performance.
+This project implements a Multi-Threaded HTTP Proxy Server in C, which supports caching of responses to optimize performance.
 The server can handle multiple client requests concurrently using threads, with a caching mechanism to store responses for faster retrieval.

 ## Features